 Easy Fried Mushroom Recipe

-I used button mushrooms for this recipe, but you really could use baby portabellas or any dry mushroom you prefer.
+I used button mushrooms for this recipe, but you really could use baby portabellas or any dry white button mushroom you prefer.

 The first step is to wash your mushrooms really well to remove any dirt and then let them dry.
 You can either let them air dry or gently dry them with a paper towel.

 You will need 4 small bowls (or a plate) for this recipe.
-Yes, there are 4 different steps to dip your mushrooms in, but I promise that it’s easy and and less than 10 ingredients total for the whole fried mushroom recipe!
+Yes, there are 4 different steps to dip your clean mushrooms in, but I promise that it is easy and would only require less than 10 ingredients total for the whole fried mushroom recipe!

 Bowl #1: fill about halfway with water.
 There’s no real measurement, just enough water that it’s easy to coat them on all sides.